Kaede was aghast as she trekked into the wasteland north of town.

 "So what is this 'Grand Council'?"

 "It's a legal oversight committee that I am assembling," Sylviane explained as she pulled out a large roll of parchment.
 "When I am Empress, the last thing I want to do is have one of my episodes -- when my judgment is compromised -- and order something irreversibly harmful to the Empire.
-Therefore, I need a framework in place that would have the legal authority to challenge my decision-making.
+Therefore, I need a framework in place that would have the legal authority to challenge my decision-making, and not just for my episodes either.

 "The idea is still very much a work-in-progress," she admitted.
 "There's a delicate balancing act to consider -- the Grand Council needs enough independence and legal protection so they may voice their objections without worrying about temperamental backlashes from me.
 Yet at the same time, there is no way to guarantee that everyone who gets in is loyal to Rhin-Lotharingie's interests.
 Therefore it must not allow minority factions with ulterior motives to destroy royal authority."